 The Mediation And Mediator: What To Expect

-The mediation usually takes place over the telephone.
+The mediation takes place over the telephone.
 The session is likely to be limited to 1 hour.

 Because the mediation takes place over the telephone, it is a convenient and cost effective method of trying to resolve a dispute.